 What is Stake?

-Stake is an online stockbroker that offers trading in U.S. shares for Australians.
+Stake is an online stockbroker that offers trading in ASX and U.S. stocks and ETFs for Australian investors.
 You can buy whole or fractional shares in U.S. listed companies for $0 brokerage.
+Aussie shares and ETFs are charged $3 brokerage.

 When you trade on Stake, you can only trade in US dollars.